FarhamHosseini/FontAwesome/README.md

 # FontAwesome

 Awesome Android library to use the [Font Awesome](https://fontawesome.com/icons) Icon collection in your android apps.
-This library contains the latest font awesome icon collection (**v6.0.2**).
+This library contains the latest font awesome icon collection (**v5.14.0 Pro**).

 Referring Icon:
 -----